 License Attributes Description Functionality Description of the functionality that the license provides.
-Status Whether the license is installed or not installed.
-Type Perpetual - an open-ended license.
+Status Whether the license is installed or not installed. Туре Perpetual - an open-ended license.
 Subscription - license that expires after a fixed term, if not renewed.
-Location Installed on the system ECM.Installed on the display.Installed on the left/right GNSS receiver.
+Location Installed on the system ECM.
+Installed on the display.
+Installed on the left/right GNSS receiver.
 Expiration (if subscription) The date the license will expire.
 Note - Your technician can manage licenses via the Web Interface.

-1.2 Joystick Configuration for Cat D5-D7 machines
+1.2 Advanced Control Joystick Configuration on Cat machines